-For the year ended 31st December, 2020, the construction materials division recorded revenue of HK\$429 million (2019: HK\$459 million) and a net profit of HK\$14 million (2019: a net loss of HK\$73 million).
+For the year ended 31st December, 2021, the construction materials division recorded revenue of HK\$482 million (2020: HK\$429 million) and a net profit of HK\$33 million (2020: HK\$14 million).

-The modest profit was recorded in the concrete business in 2020.
-The substantial improvement for the construction materials division in comparison with that of 2019 was mainly due to reduction in amortisation of intangible assets and depreciation of property, plant and equipment at Lam Tei Quarry and depreciation of right-of-use assets at Yau Tong resulting from the impairment losses of those assets made in 2018 and 2019.
-In addition, following the cessation of operation of Tin Wan concrete batching facilities in 2019, no more rental payment and dismantling costs were incurred in 2020.
+The concrete business recorded better result in 2021 as compared with the corresponding period of last year.
+The improvement was mainly due to reduction in amortisation of intangible assets and depreciation of property, plant and equipment at Lam Tei Quarry and depreciation of right-of-use assets at Yau Tong plant resulting from the impairment losses of those assets made in previous years.